lbryio/spec/index.md

 Metadata is stored in a serialized binary format using [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 This allows for metadata to be:

-- **Extensibile**.
+- **Extensible**.
 Metadata can encompass thousands of fields for dozens of types of content.
 It must be efficient to both modify the structure and maintain backward compatibility.
 - **Compact**.
 Blockchain space is expensive.
 Data must be stored as compactly as possible.
-- **Interoperabile**.
+- **Interoperable**.
 Metadata will be used by many projects written in different languages.

 The serialized metadata may be cryptographically signed to indicate membership in a channel.
 See [Channels](#channels) for more info.